sehmilo/Geospatial-Analysis/README.md

 This is a summary of projects using python and ArcGIS for geospatial analyses.
+Kindly click on the link to view more about the projects.

 # [Land Use Analysis_Abuja](https://github.com/sehmilo/Land-Use-Analysis_Abuja)
 In this project, the data obtained displays a map of land use/land cover (LULC) derived from ESA Sentinel-2 imagery at 10m resolution.